Policies

 POLICY MAKING

-The editorial board of PJO makes recommendations on all editorial policy decisions.
-The editor-in-chief is the chairperson in all editorial board meetings and is responsible for implementation of policy decisions taken by the editorial board.
-The editorial board meetings are held quarterly.
+The editorial board of Pakistan Journal of Ophthalmology makes recommendations on all editorial policy decisions.
+The Editor-in-Chief is the chairperson in all editorial board meetings and is responsible for implementation of policy decisions taken by the editorial board.
+The editorial board meetings are held quarterly to twice a year.

 EDITORIAL FREEDOM

-PJO adopts the ICMJE (http://www.icmje.org) and the ‘World Association of Medical Editors’ (https://www.wame.org) definition of editorial freedom which delineates that editors-in-chief holds full authority over the entire editorial content of their journal and the timing of publication of that content.
+Pakistan Journal of Ophthalmology adopts the ICMJE (http://www.icmje.org) and the ‘World Association of Medical Editors’ (https://www.wame.org) policies on editorial freedom which delineates that Editors-In-Chief holds full authority over the entire editorial content of their journal and the timing of publication of that content.
 Journal owners do not have the right to interfere in the articles selection, editing and time of publishing, either, directly or by indirectly influencing the decisions.
 Editor’s decisions must be based on the quality of work and its importance to the readers and not on the commercial interests.
-Editors are free to express critical without fear of retribution, but with full responsibility.
+Editors-In-Chief is free to express critical without fear of retribution, but with full responsibility.

 POLICY OF SELECTION OF EDITORS, REVIEWERS, OTHER EDITORIAL BOARD MEMBERS